rkt/rkt/Documentation/configuration.md

 ### rktKind: `dockerAuth`

-This kind of configuration is used to set up necessary credentials when downloading data from docker indices.
+This kind of configuration is used to set up necessary credentials when downloading data from docker registries.
 The configuration files should be placed inside `auth.d` subdirectory (that is - in `/usr/lib/rkt/auth.d` or in `/etc/rkt/auth.d`).